paulgali/DCS_keycaps/Sample_Kits/README.md

-# Paul's Pre-Bundled DCS kitting
+# Paul's Pre-Bundled DCS kitting.
+Please credit Fooblitzky and me if you are using these

 *#bababaul#0089 on discord*